super mario galaxy (**1/2)

 Super Mario Sunshine, released for the Gamecube, was more or less a one-off.
 Around the time of its release, Nintendo had already been parading Super Mario left and right, in party games, puzzle games, golf games, tennis games.
 Sunshine seemingly existed to prove that Nintendo could put Super Mario into another action-platform game, if they wanted.
 It was like they were saying, see, we’re not scared to make another Super Mario game.
 I’ll admit that I was rather crushed with how just-decent it was, though now that I look back, I wish that people like me had just let it slide.
 What Mario — the person — needed was a bloodletting.
 He needed to cool his jets.
 He needed to star in one action-platform game a year for, I don’t know, five years.
 Sunshine had the tropical island theme.
 Maybe they could have set the next one at a ski resort, had Mario sliding down lots of hills.

 Instead, a million slighted fanboy hearts beat in unison; the drumming on the horizon scared Nintendo’s creative geniuses back into their shells.
-When, eventually, Super Mario Galaxy was announced, Nintendo’s American face kept no secrets: lovable cro-magnon buffoon president Reggie Fils-Aime was proud to say that Galaxy would be the “true successor to Super Mario 64“.
+When, eventually, Super Mario Galaxy was announced, Nintendo’s American face kept no secrets: lovable buffoon president Reggie Fils-Aime was proud to say that Galaxy would be the “true successor to Super Mario 64“.
 We — the proverbial “kids at home” — filled in the blanks: “Just like Super Mario Bros.
 3 was the true successor to Super Mario Bros.

 And now here it is, and I don’t like it.
 I mean, I really, really, really, really don’t like it.
 It just about makes me nauseous how little I like it.
 What went wrong?
 Really?
 Oh no — I’m not asking these questions about the game’s development process.
 I’m asking them about myself.
 Why does disliking this game depress me so much?
-When I at first emerged on the other side of Super Mario Galaxy, feeling deflated, I thought, if I write a review of this on Action Button Dot Net, people are going to accuse us of being controversial, of hit-whoring, of attention-cravery.
-People are going to accuse us of trying to fuck up the Metacritic score (even though we don’t submit scores to Metacritic) or trying to drum up ad revenue (even though we don’t have ads).
+When I at first emerged on the other side of Super Mario Galaxy, feeling deflated, I thought, if I write a review of this on Action Button Dot Net, people are going to accuse us of being controversial, of hit-baiting, of attention-cravery.
+People are going to accuse us of trying to heck up the Metacritic score (even though we don’t submit scores to Metacritic) or trying to drum up ad revenue (even though we don’t have ads).
 More importantly, I’m going to get literally thousands of greasy-fingered hate mails from people telling me that I’m not human, that I have soul cancer, that I’ve forgotten how to have fun.

 And maybe these things are true.
-Maybe I have forgotten how to have fun, though I’ll be damned if I can’t still see some flickering shadow of fun on my bedroom wall late at night, just before I fall asleep.
+Maybe I have forgotten how to have fun, though I’ll be darned if I can’t still see some flickering shadow of fun on my bedroom wall late at night, just before I fall asleep.
 It is the Rosebud of my every barely-waking moment.
 When I close my eyes, I can see the shape of how, exactly, I selfishly wanted Super Mario Galaxy to be.
 It would have been miraculous.
 At least, for me, it would have been.

 Instead, we get a weird, cloying, conflicted jumble of good concepts, amazing concepts, genius concepts, brilliant concepts, and junk.
 When I try to focus on the game, I end up distracted by all the floating debris.